spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 ### Non-exclusive discount

 A *non-exclusive discount* is a discount that can be combined with other non-exclusive discounts in a single order.
-As all the discounts are non-exclusive, they are applied together.
+If all the discounts are non-exclusive, they are applied together.
 However, a Back Office user can [prioritize](#discount-priority) the non-exclusive discounts to set the order in which they apply.
-For details on how a Back Office user can prioritize the discount, see [Create discounts](/docs/scos/user/back-office-user-guides/{{site.version}}/merchandising/discount/create-discounts.html).
-For details and examples of how the discounts are calculated based on their priorities, see [Discount calculation logic](#discount-calculation-logic).
+For details on how a Back Office user can prioritize a discount, see [Create discounts](/docs/scos/user/back-office-user-guides/{{site.version}}/merchandising/discount/create-discounts.html).
+For details and examples of how discounts are calculated based on their priorities, see [Discount calculation logic](#discount-calculation-logic).

 ## Discount validity interval